Purpose of the document

 has developed "SPS", a comprehensive platform for managing SEPA mandates

 and direct debits.
-The platform is connected to Sips
+The platform is connected to WL Sips

 and thus provides a complete SDD solution.

-When paying using a bank transfer, the customer is redirected to their online bank so they can pay for their order with this method.
-The offering and processes for bank transfers differ from country to country.
-This is why Sips provides you with a wide offering:
+When paying by bank transfer, the customer is redirected to their online bank so they can pay for their order with this method.
+The bank transfer offering and processes differ from across countries.
+This is why WL Sips provides you with a wide offering:

 - PayButton KBC / CBC